-Additionally, the lack of brucite may be partly related to the local presence of andradite due to the heterogeneity of the protolith.
-We suggest that the origin of the andradite garnet in the serpentinite host has a metamorphic origin rather than a high-pressure history as they show no kelyphitic rims which are ubiquitous for their counterparts in garnet peridotites.
-Andradite stability is highly sensitive to silica activity and andradite may form at the expense of magnetite and diopside $\pm$ brucite of the initial paragenesis in serpentinites where native iron is dissolved into Fe-Ni alloys (e.g., awaruite) (Frost and Beard, 2007).
-Hence, such a pre-carbonatization process, potentially accompanied by elevated oxygen fugacity, could have played a role in decreasing the modal amount of brucite, facilitating its total consumption in favor of magnesite during carbonatization.
+The lack of brucite may additionally be partially related to the local presence of andradite due to the heterogeneity of the protolith.
+We believe that the origin of these reported andradite garnet in the serpentinite host has a metamorphic origin rather than a high-pressure history as they show no kelyphitic rims which are ubiquitous for their counterparts in garnet peridotites.
+Andradite stability is highly sensitive to silica activity and in serpentinites where native iron is dissolved into Fe-Ni alloys (e.g., awaruite), andradite may form in the expense of magnetite and diopside \pm brucite of the initial paragenesis (Frost and Beard, 2007).
+Hence, such a pre-carbonatization process, potentially accompanied by elevated oxygen fugacity, might have also taken a role for the decrease in the modal amount of brucite, facilitating its total consumption in favour of magnesite during carbonatization.

-Regarding the carbonatization represented by the recurrently zoned magnesite nodules in the possibly previously brucite-bearing serpentinite part of the protolith, we suggest that the initial magnesites formed at the expense of brucite rather than serpentine polymorphs.
-The second and fourth magnesite zones outwards (Mgs-IIa, Mgs-IIb; Fig. 8) also show similar elemental and Raman spectra.
-The only different observation between these zones may be slower reaction rates hinted by the coarser grain sizes.
-In contrast, the analyzed areas at the third and fifth magnesite zones outwards (Mgs-IIIa, Mgs-IIIb; Fig. 8) show distinctly higher Si contents and a composite Raman spectrum including both magnesite and opal-CT peaks.
-They are also significantly different due to their lattice-bladed (lepisphere-like) morphology.
-These findings indicate increased presence of silica (nano?) particles in the areas/points of interest, and imply an increased relevance of serpentine desilication over brucite replacement for the formation of these lattice-bladed silica-bearing carbonates.
-The repetitive zoned structure of the nodules may be therefore related to the change of reactant phases (brucite and serpentinite polymorphs) due to the shifting relative abundances during the progressing alteration.
-On the other hand, the composite Raman spectrum from these Si-rich magnesite zones (Fig. 8e) may be also attributed to episodically attained silica oversaturation during alteration.
-Silica activity is also controlled by other parameters such as the temperature, XCO2 and Si content of the fluid, reactive surface area within the protolith, or the water/rock ratio during the fluid influx.
+Regarding the carbonatization represented by the recurrently zoned magnesite nodules in the possibly previously brucite-bearing serpentinite part of the protolith, we may suggest formation of the initial magnesites in expense of brucite rather than serpentine polymorphs.
+The second and fourth magnesite zones outwards (Mgs-IIa, Mgs-IIb; Fig. 8) also present resembling elemental and Raman spectra.
+The only different observation between these zones may be slower reaction rates which is hinted by the coarser grain sizes.
+In contrast, the analysed areas at the third and fifth magnesite zones outwards (Mgs-IIIb; Fig. 8) show distinctly higher Si contents and a composite Raman spectrum including both magnesite and opal-CT peaks.
+They are also significantly different with their lattice-bladed (lepisphere-like) morphology.
+These findings indicate increased presence of silica (nano?) particles in the areas/points of interest, and imply the increased dominance of serpentine desilication over brucite replacement for the formation of these lattice-bladed silica-bearing carbonates.
+Thus, the repetitive zoned structure of the nodules may be related with the change of reactant phases (brucite and serpentinite polymorphs) due to the shifting relative abundances during the progressing alteration.
+On the other hand, the composite Raman spectrum from these Si-rich magnesite zones (Fig. 8e) may also be attributed to episodically attained silica oversaturation during alteration.
+Silica activity is also controlled by other parameters such as the temperature, X{CO2} and Si content of the fluid, reactive surface area within the protolith, or the water/rock ratio during the fluid influx.
 Thus, intermittent replenishment and/or cooling of the carbonatizing fluid, its shifting physiochemical conditions, or influx rate should also be considered in the formation of such a recurrently zoned structure.

-Although the topmost part of the alteration profile, known as the iron-oxide stained silica-carbonate alteration crust (Fscc), mineralogically resembles the underlying carbonatized and silicified serpentinite (CS-Srp), it diverges in its iron-oxide abundance, additional stage silica-carbonate veinlets, and significantly more resistant morphology.
-These notable features and the spatially consistent presence of the Fscc over the CS-Srp suggest that the Fscc may be a product of combined $CO_2$ -driven alteration and supplementary weathering processes near the paleo-surface.
-The iron oxide enrichment of the uppermost part of the alteration zone might have occurred earlier and/or concomitantly with the interaction of $CO_2$ -laden fluids that trigger the main carbonatization of the host serpentinite.
+Although the topmost part of the alteration profile, entitled the iron-oxide stained silica-carbonate alteration crust (Fscc), mineralogically resembles to the below standing carbonatized and silicified serpentinite (CS-Srp), it diverges with its iron-oxide abundance, additional stage silica-carbonate veinlets and remarkably much more resistant morphology.
+These notable features and the spatially consistent presence of the Fscc over the CS-Srp suggest that the Fscc may be a product of combined CO2 driven alteration and supplementary surficial weathering processes near the paleo-surface.
+The iron oxide enrichment of the topmost part of the alteration zone might have taken place earlier and/or concomitantly with the interaction of CO2-laden fluids that trigger the main carbonatization of the host serpentinite.

-Implications from the Mg-hydroxycarbonate occurrences
+Implications from the Mg-hydroxycarbonate Occurrences